holomodular/ServiceBricks/README.md

 Get started quickly with our pre-built microservices:

-* [ServiceBricks-Cache](https://github.com/holomodular/ServiceBricks-Cache): Generic data storage microservice with a built in expiration process and a distributed semaphore for cache-level locking for multi-instance deployments.
+* [ServiceBricks-Cache](https://github.com/holomodular/ServiceBricks-Cache): Generic data storage with a built in expiration process and a semaphore for distributed locking.
-* [ServiceBricks-Logging](https://github.com/holomodular/ServiceBricks-Logging): Service-scoped or centralized logging and a web request auditing microservice.
+* [ServiceBricks-Logging](https://github.com/holomodular/ServiceBricks-Logging): Service-scoped or centralized logging for runtime diagnostics and optional web request auditing.
-* [ServiceBricks-Notification](https://github.com/holomodular/ServiceBricks-Notification): Notification and delivery for emails and SMS messages.
+* [ServiceBricks-Notification](https://github.com/holomodular/ServiceBricks-Notification): Delivery and retry for sending emails and SMS messages.
-* [ServiceBricks-Security](https://github.com/holomodular/ServiceBricks-Security): Authentication, authorization, and application security with JWT bearer token support for multi-instance deployments.
+* [ServiceBricks-Security](https://github.com/holomodular/ServiceBricks-Security): Authentication, authorization, and security with JWT bearer token support for multi-server deployments.
-* [ServiceBricks-Work](https://github.com/holomodular/ServiceBricks-Work): Work queue microservice for reliable, event-driven background processing.
+* [ServiceBricks-Work](https://github.com/holomodular/ServiceBricks-Work): Work queue for reliable, distributed, event-driven background processing.

+## Enterprise Support, Consulting and Training

+Interested in enterprise support, consulting or training?
+We offer a one-week training session to help your organization get started quickly.
+Contact us at info@ServiceBricks.com or support@HoloModular.com, and we‚Äôll get back to you within one business day.

 ## Trademarks

-ìServiceBricksî, "ServiceQuery" and ìHoloModularî are trademarks of HoloModular LLC.
+‚ÄúServiceBricks‚Äù, "ServiceQuery" and ‚ÄúHoloModular‚Äù are trademarks of HoloModular LLC.
 The MIT License covers code only; it does not grant rights to use our trademarks, logos, or brand assets (including in modified or redistributed versions) without permission.

 ## About

-ServiceBricks is owned and maintained by HoloModular LLC and authored by Danny Logsdon (Founder).
+ServiceBricks is owned and maintained by HoloModular LLC and created by Danny Logsdon (Founder).
 Visit our websites at https://HoloModular.com, https://ServiceBricks.com or https://www.linkedin.com/in/danlogsdon to learn more.